 The regulatory framework established by the GDPR is designed to ensure transparency in order to guarantee the rights of data subjects by making organizations responsible for their personal data processing and by empowering national supervisory authorities.

 The GDPR applies by default to any public or private organization (company, non-profit, public administration, etc.) located in the European Union, and to companies located outside the EU under certain conditions.

 Data protection by design

-The news about data protection is increasingly revealing massive data leakage.
-To avoid this problem, the concept of Privacy By Design is gaining more and more importance as a sound practice for the processing and storage of personal data.
+Massive data leaks are increasingly making the headlines.
+To prevent this issue, the concept of Privacy By Design is rapidly gaining ground as a sound practice for processing and storing personal data.

 What is Privacy By Design?

-Implemented in Article 25 of the General Data Protection Regulation, this principle implies for each company to think upstream about the protection measures implemented for each processing and this according to the nature of the processed data and the different actors taking part in the processing (subcontractors, DPO, project manager …).
+Implemented in Article 25 of the General Data Protection Regulation, this principle forces organizations to think early on about the protective measures implemented for each processing activity according to both the nature of the data to be processed and the players involved in the processing (subcontractors, DPOs, project managers, etc.).

-The company takes a preventive approach to avoid any non-compliant data manipulation.
+Organizations takes a preventive approach to avoiding non-compliant data processing.

 Privacy by Default

-It states that the product or service must respect data protection standards by default, without needing any external intervention once it is made public.
+Privacy by Default states that a product or service must meet data protection standards by default, without requiring external intervention once it is made public.